 Applicants must demonstrate an ability to achieve graduate-level writing through the essay requirement below before admission to the Master of Arts degree program.

 - Application fee: $50.00 non-refundable application fee (waived for Regis University graduates)

-- Submit official degree-bearing transcripts within 30 days of the date of application.
+- Submit official degree-bearing transcripts.
 Official transcript must reflect a baccalaureate degree awarded from a U.S. regionally accredited college or university.
-If official transcript is not received within 30 days you will be unable to register for future courses until the transcript is received.
+If official transcript is not received within 30 days of starting classes, you will be unable to register for future courses until the transcript is received.
 A complete file can be reviewed by faculty with a copy of the unofficial degree-bearing transcript from a U.S. regionally accredited college or university.
-Official transcript must be sent directly from your previously attended schools to the CCLS Admission Office.
+Official transcript must be sent directly from your previously attended schools to the Office of Admissions.

 - Current resume

 - Faculty interview may be required, dependent on your application.
 A faculty advising appointment after acceptance is required prior to starting classes.

 - Additional admission requirements apply to international students who are non-U.S. citizens.
 Some classes are only offered online and not provided as campus-based classes.
 It is not possible to pursue this program 100% on campus, as a majority of the courses are offered primarily online only.

 - Please remember: Applications that are incomplete and/or missing information will NOT be processed.

 Applications are due two weeks prior to start date and you are encouraged to apply at least 4-6 weeks in advance to ensure class availability.
 Visit the academic calendar to view start dates.

 *Your application file including all requirements, documents and fees, must be completed by the application deadline.